I'd Rather Be Birding

 The Living Desert University has several classes that offer good birding this Spring:

-Bird Walk at Smoke Tree Ranch offers a kaleidoscope of wildflowers a wonderful opportunity to observe many of our special desert bird species as they go about
+The Bird Walk at Smoke Tree Ranch offers a kaleidoscope of wildflowers a wonderful opportunity to observe many of our special desert bird species as they go about

 their daily activities.
 Saturday, March 12, 2011 at 9:00 a.m. - 12:00 p.m.
 FEE$$